 For the three months ended September 30, 2023, our sales revenues in the eastern region were \$30.0 million as compared to \$23.8 million for the three months ended September 30, 2022, which represents an increase of 26.4%.
-The main drivers for the increase in
+The main drivers for the increase in revenues are from the launch of our adult-use programs in both Maryland and New Jersey.
+Further, retail revenues increased in Massachusetts and New York from increased marketing and promotions offered in these markets during the three months ended September 30, 2023, as compared to the three months ended September 30, 2022.
+This was partially offset by lower retail revenues in Florida from increased competition and price compression.

-For the three months ended September 30, 2023, gross profit was \$12.9 million, or 43.0% of sales revenues, as compared to a gross profit of \$11.2 million, or 47.2% of sales revenues, for the three months ended September 30, 2022.
-Gross profit margins decreased due to lower selling prices in retail dispensaries in Florida from price compression as a result of increased competition.
+For the three months ended September 30, 2023, gross profit was \$8.8 million, or 29.4% of sales revenues, as compared to a gross profit of \$11.2 million, or 47.2% of sales revenues, for the three months ended September 30, 2022.
+Gross profit margins decreased due to lower selling prices in retail dispensaries in Florida from price compression as a result of increased competition across the Eastern region.
+We had less harvests and production output in Massachusetts, as we are in the process of merging our cultivation and production activities from both of our facilities to a single facility within the state.
+We still incurred operational costs at both facilities, resulting in a higher cost and expenses applicable to revenues as compared to the three months ended September 30, 2022.
 Further, during the three months ended September 30, 2023, we recorded a \$0.6 million inventory reserve on expired inventory in Massachusetts as we continue to optimize the use of our two facilities within the state.

 During the three months ended September 30, 2023, approximately 8,565 pounds of plant material was harvested in the eastern region as compared to approximately 10,440 pounds harvested during the three months ended September 30, 2022.
 The decrease in harvested plant material is due to less harvests in Massachusetts as we continue to optimize production runs across our two facilities.
-Harvested plant material was comparable in both Florida and New Jersey during the three months ended September 30, 2022, as compared to the three months ended September 30, 2022.
+Harvested plant material was comparable in both Florida and New Jersey during the three months ended September 30, 2023, as compared to the three months ended September 30, 2022.